 Conclusions

-Understanding regional differences in the timing of GAS pharyngitis visits is important for predicting the highest burden of severe disease, complications, and sequelae, and for uncovering drivers of disease spread that could help target preventi measures.
+Private insurance claims showed stark differences in disease burden and timing of disease across the continental U.S., which may be correlated with school start times.
+Understanding regional differences in the timing of GAS pharyngitis visits is important for predicting the highest burden of severe disease, complications, and sequelae, and for uncovering drivers of disease spread that could help target prevention measures.

 INTRODUCTION